OxfordDemSci/LCDSoutputs/README.md

-# lcds_outputs
+# LCDS Outputs

-A repo to scientometrically analyse LCDS outputs
+A repo to scientometrically analyse LCDS outputs.